 Previously Chief Lawyer for the Department of Resources, Energy and Tourism, and a lawyer in private practice, Nicola has transitioned to program management, with a particular interest in innovation programs, and the intersection between public sector programs and private sector expertise and delivery models.

-Tom Campey – General Manager Strategy and Knowledge Sharing
+Tom Campey – General Manager Strategy

 Prior to ARENA, Tom worked at the CSIRO, where he led a project to develop a roadmap for low emissions technologies in Australia.
 Before CSIRO, Tom spent five years at McKinsey & Company, focused mainly on strategy, serving clients in a wide range of industries including energy, mining, banking and retail.